 - Winners of the Rob Riley Memorial Prize announced

-- Top Aboriginal students to receive $5,000 each for further education and training
+- Caleb Langan and Myka Richards-Matters to receive $5,000 each for further education and training

-Two Western Australian top performing Aboriginal public school students have been recognised as winners of the 2019 Rob Riley Memorial Prize.
+Two outstanding Western Australian Aboriginal public school students have been recognised as winners of the 2021 Rob Riley Memorial Prize.

-Education and Training Minister Sue Ellery today announced Perth Modern School graduate Maya Stasiuk as the Australian Tertiary Admission Rank (ATAR) prize winner; and Western Australia College of Agriculture - Narrogin graduate Breanna Dorrington as the Vocational Education and Training (VET) prize winner.
+Education and Training Minister Sue Ellery announced today Comet Bay College graduate Caleb Langan as the Australian Tertiary Admission Rank (ATAR) prize winner, and Rossmoyne Senior High School graduate Myka Richards-Matters as the Vocational Education and Training (VET) prize winner.

-The Rob Riley Memorial Prize is named in honour of the late Aboriginal human rights advocate, and recognises the top performing Year 12 Aboriginal students in public schools in 2019.
+The Rob Riley Memorial Prize is named in honour of the late Aboriginal human rights advocate and recognises the top-performing Year 12 Aboriginal students in public schools.

 Comments attributed to Education and Training Minister Sue Ellery:

-"I would like to congratulate both students on their outstanding success.
+"I congratulate both Caleb and Myka on their achievements and well-earned success.

-"I wish both students the best with their future endeavours."
+"I wish both students all the best with their future endeavours."

 Minister's office - 6552 5700